In a Violent Nature: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 26 critics, indicating "generally favorable" reviews.

 Varietys Dennis Harvey wrote that the film's "stripped-down approach to a familiar gist has a distinctiveness that is impressive, and is sure to please fans who are always up for a new slasher film—but wish most of them weren't so interchangeable."
 Cheryl Eddy of Gizmodo called it "a fascinating artistic experiment and genre fans should definitely give it a look.
 But it may also make you wish you were watching a traditional slasher—for something more fun and entertaining, may we suggest Friday the 13th Part 2?—instead."
 Jeannette Catsoulis of The New York Times praised the film's "dreamlike" atmosphere, concluding: "Nash has attempted an ambitious blend of art house and slaughterhouse whose rug-pulling ending will polarize, even as its moody logic prevails."

 Michael Gingold of Rue Morgue wrote that the film's style "isn't quite a reinvention of the form, but it creates a different and very effective kind of tension."
 David Ehrlich of IndieWire gave the film a grade of "C", writing that the film "derives its semi-hypnotic power from the disconnect it creates between the sheer movieness of what happens and the somnambulant nonchalance with which it all goes down.
 The effect is interesting in theory, but largely unsatisfying in execution (pun very much intended)."

 In a list published on June 20, 2024, Variety ranked In a Violent Nature the best horror film of the year thus far, with writer William Earl noting: "Amid the outrageous kills and crisp camerawork lies a sharp satire laced with empathy, beauty and genuine fear."

 Sequel

-In July 2024, a sequel, In a Violent Nature 2, was announced at San Diego Comic-Con 2024.
+In July 2024, a sequel, In a Violent Nature 2, was announced at San Diego Comic-Con 2024 by IFC Films and Shudder.
+Peter Kuplowsky and Shannon Hamner were announced as producers, while Nash was to return to write the screenplay.
+Principal photography began in Canada in September 2025, with Ry Barrett returning as Johnny.
+Other stars for the film included Lucas Nguyen, Olivia Scriven, Laurie Babin, Fionn Laird, Donald MacLean Jr., and Evan Marsh.